tony-aw/tinycodet/README.md

 ## More string flexibility: s_strapply

-The string arithmetic and subsetting operators and functions given so far can do a lot, but it’s not always flexible enough.
+The string arithmetic and sub-setting operators and functions given so far can do a lot, but it’s not always flexible enough.
 To add extra flexibility, there is also the `s_strapply(x, fun, w=F, clp="", ...)` function.
 This function applies the following steps to every element